lewagon/dotfiles/03-AR-Database/01-DB-and-SQL/03-Interacting-with-code/README.md

 ## Background & Objectives

-Now it is time to use Ruby code to interact with the `jukebox` database.
+Now it is time to use Ruby code to interact with the `jukebox` database from the previous exercise.
 The goal of this challenge is to communicate with the database **from our Ruby code**.

 In this challenge, you'll be working in a ruby file, `lib/queries.rb`, where you'll have to complete several methods that gather specific data from the DB.